-- 1 The FLARE programme aims at facilitating the development, construction, maintenance and operation of instrumentation for major international experiments in particle physics, ground based astrophysics and astroparticle physics. - 2 FLARE grants are awarded to allow Swiss researchers to participate in these experiments.
-FLARE proposals must be scientifically directly related to (mirrored by) one or more SNSF grants funding the underlying scientific activities.
+1 The FLARE programme aims at facilitating the development, construction, maintenance and operation of instrumentation for major international experiments in particle physics, ground based astrophysics and astroparticle physics.

+2 FLARE grants are awarded to allow Swiss researchers to participate in these experiments.
+FLARE proposals must be scientifically directly related to one or more SNSF grants or it must be demonstrated that the underlying activities are funded through other sources.